Three Billboards Outside Ebbing, Missouri: Is it Based on a True Story?

 McDonagh has already established himself as one of the most thought-provoking playwrights of our time.

-Talking about how Mildred was born, he further added, “I never was able to find out what or where it was but I decided it must have been a mother.”
+Talking about how Mildred was born, he further added, “I never was able to find out what or where it was, but I decided it must have been a mother.”

-As far as the performances are concerned, Frances McDormand masterfully showcases the agony of a grieving mother, along with a dash of some offbeat dry humour, which she often sprinkles on Peter Dinklage’s character James and Sam Rockwell’s racist cop Dixon.
+As far as the performances are concerned, Frances McDormand masterfully showcases the agony of a grieving mother, along with a dash of some offbeat dry humor, which she often sprinkles on Peter Dinklage’s character James and Sam Rockwell’s racist cop Dixon.
 Woody Harrelson does not miss a beat as the officer Willoughby, who in the eyes of Frances’ Mildred, is as guilty as the killer.

 Read More: Best Feminist Movies on Netflix